-Program: Criminal Justice
+Program: Justice Studies

-That keen observation has provided Darden with wealth of knowledge and a satisfying career in criminal justice.
-He worked as a police officer and supervisor in three different agencies in Wisconsin for almost 15 years.
-He also worked for the Attorney General’s Office in the Wisconsin Department of Justice as an education consultant for police training and curriculum development, training officer, and as a special advisor to the Attorney General on school safety.
+Darden went on to have a satisfying career in criminal justice.
+He worked as a police officer and supervisor in three different agencies in Wisconsin for almost 17 years.
+He also worked for the Attorney General’s Office in the Wisconsin Department of Justice as an education consultant for police training and curriculum development, training officer and as a special advisor to the Attorney General on school safety.
 Among his honors, Darden was named Wisconsin Law Enforcement Officer of the Year in 1996.